 Films by Liz Marshall

 From 1971 – 1977 Midian Farm was a back-to-the-land social experiment created by a community of urban baby-boomers from Toronto.
 Part of the youth counter-culture movement during a period of social and political re-imagining, its utopian vision eventually collapsed.
 My process began with the realization that Midian Farm, its cohesiveness from beginning, middle to end, was unknown.
 This motivated me to draw near to something that was obscured through decades; partially memorialized by a fading hodgepodge of family images.
-The past lives in the present and early childhood memories would surface in my mind’s eye like short movie clips on repeat, locked in a landscape that was a happy swirl and something so terribly empty.
 I lived at Midian Farm from 1971 to 1974, from the age of two to the age of five.